-No. Funding through the HAFFF and NHAF in Funding Round One is only for the provision of housing.
+No. Funding through the HAFFF and NHAF in the First Funding Round is only for the provision of housing.
 Funding will not be provided through this round for any associated support services such as services related to mental health, family violence, disability or other form of supports.